 - a round table

 - a mirror

 - armchairs or other seating upholstered in wool, silk, or damask

 - A piano

-Flowers, screens, work-tables, and other trinkets displayed in glass storage cabinets created an atmosphere of family life.
+Flowers, screens, work-tables, and other trinkets displayed in glass storage cabinets created an atmosphere of elegant, but functional, family life.

 Styylish Biedermeier Style Furniture for Your Home

 The very principles that allowed families to find creativity in their limited spaces underlie many facets of modern life.
 Incorporating Biedermeier pieces into your contemporary spaces is a fantastic way to give historical texture to an arrangement.
 Trust us – Biedermeier chairs go with your modern sofa.

 Find a wide selection of beautiful, one-of-a-kind Biedermeier style pieces in the Shop.
 For more Styylish history, design ideas, and more, visit the Blog!